CrypticSwarm/node-simperium-client/README.md

   1. `host` (*string*) - The host for the simperium server defaults to `auth.simperium.com`
   1. `version` (*string*) - The api version, defaults to `1`

+Returns an Auth Object.
+The Auth object is your gate way into the user management features of simperium.

 ### `Auth#create(info, cb)`